Seems like everyone around me these days has a police record….

 I had places to go...things to do!

-From time to time, I would be caught.
+From time to time, I would get caught.

 I gave my folks a terrible fright now and then!